kostyanoob/Epidemic-Simulator/README.md

 <img src="Figures/FSM.PNG" width="60%">
 </p>

-Further, we introduce the notion of an **agent** - a way to interact with the simulator and to allow testing of the individuals (subject to a constrained daily test budget) and to isolate certain people.
-We provide 5 built in agents: _nopolicy_ - do not quarantine people; _Symp_ - symptom based quarantine, the first day a person shows symptoms - he/she is quarantined; _Rand(B)_ - Random sampling of B people every day, sending them to test and quarantining the positives; _RFG(B)_ - Risk Factor Greedy approach ranks the people according to their risk factors and sends the top-B to testing, quarantine is applied to the positively tested ones; _Optimization_ - choosing B people by solving a linear program that aims to fairly select people from all the groups, then the B selected people are sent for testing, and the positives go to quarantine.
+Further, we introduce the notion of a **policy** - a way to interact with the simulator and to allow testing of the individuals (subject to a constrained daily test budget) and to isolate certain people.
+We provide 5 built in policies: _nopolicy_ - do not quarantine people; _Symp_ - symptom based quarantine, the first day a person shows symptoms - he/she is quarantined; _Rand(B)_ - Random sampling of B people every day, sending them to test and quarantining the positives; _RFG(B)_ - Risk Factor Greedy approach ranks the people according to their risk factors and sends the top-B to testing, quarantine is applied to the positively tested ones; _Optimization_ - choosing B people by solving a linear program that aims to fairly select people from all the groups, then the B selected people are sent for testing, and the positives go to quarantine.
 The simulator can be configured with test-error probabilities for each illness state individually (see YAML file subsection below), such that when a person is tested, an erroneous result can be drawn.

 <p align="center">
 <img src="Figures/Agent_Simulator.PNG" width="60%">
 </p>

 Finally, the simulator provides useful metrics (see section "Metrics" down in the bottom of this page).
-For a high-level interaction between the simulator and the agent, refer to the image below:
+For a high-level interaction between the simulator and the policy, refer to the image below:

 ## Installation
 The installation requires Python 3.8.3.